ctmrbio/stag-mwc/docs/source/running.rst

     snakemake --use-conda --cores N

 where ``N`` is the maximum number of cores you want to allow for the workflow.
 Snakemake will automatically reduce the number of cores available to individual steps to this limit.
-Another variant of ``--cores`` is called ``--jobs``, they are equivalent.
+Another variant of ``--cores`` is called ``--jobs``, which you might encounter occassionally.
+The two commands are equivalent.

 .. note::